quesada/josequesada.docpad/src/documents/posts/How-to-blog-data-driven-to-maximize-impact-using-competitors-social-data-and-special-google-searches.html.md

 The biggest mistake you can make is not to measure the results.
 If you apply any of the advice above, and it makes a big splash in your bottom line, I'd love to hear about it.

+### Note
+The last time I tried using sharedCount, the table didn't render on chrome 25; it does work on firefox, but the rendering is sloppy (headers are to the right of the table, columns are not aligned.
+It doesn't matter, because what you need is the 'export to CSV' function, and this works great.